miroslav-tashonov/AdsSite/README.md

 <br/>
 <br/>
 <b>Behind the scenes :</b>
 There are two docker images, one for the site and one database image.
-On project startup there is a seed procedure to create a new database (also into mssql container image) if it doesnt exist, a separate site for the multi-site support, localizations, roles and an admin account.
+On project startup there is a seed procedure to create a new database (also into mssql container image) if it doesnt exist, a separate site for the multi-site support, localizations, language, roles and an admin account.
 For more customization see the optional ways for installation via the setup wizard.

 <i>Optional installation steps:</i>